mvpinoystat/privacy_policy/OurLadyOfPortaVaga.md

 Privacy Statement

    BrightDayApps built the Our Lady of Porta Vaga app as an Ad Supported app.
-   It does not gather or store any of your personal data.
+It does not gather any personal information.

-   However, since this is an Ad Supported app, it uses third party services that may collect information.
-Please look at these links below on how Google uses information from sites or apps that uses Google's service:
+   However,since this app is published in Google play Store and is an ad supported app,  it uses Google's service.
+Please look at how Google uses information from sites or apps that uses Google's service:

    https://policies.google.com/privacy/partners